 Having seen his father killed in a major gang fight in New York, young Amsterdam Vallon is spirited away for his own safety.
 Some years later, he returns to the scene of his father's death, the notorious Five Points district in New York.
 It's 1863 and lower Manhattan is run by gangs, the most powerful of which is the Natives, headed by Bill "The Butcher" Cutting.
 He believes that America should belong to native-born Americans and opposes the waves of immigrants, mostly Irish, entering the city.
 It's also the time of the Civil War and forced conscription leads to the worst riots in US history.
 Amid the violence and corruption, young Vallon tries to establish himself in the area and also seek revenge over his father's death.
 Written by

 Before the battle at the beginning of the film, several gangs introduce themselves.
 The Dead Rabbits, the Bowery Boys, and the Forty Thieves were real life New York gangs in the Five Points in the 1860s and 1870's.
 Their appearance, weapons of choice, and behavior are accurate.
 Many members became politicians later on.
 See more »

 When Amsterdam follows Jenny onto the tram after she steals his medal, her hand reaches into a man's jacket.
 In the next scene, she takes her hand from her lap, as if for the first time, and reaches into his coat.
 See more »

-Aside from the studio logos (which have been altered), there are no opening credits, nor a title.
-All of the credits (and title) are at the end of the movie.
-The title of the film is made up of pieces of type that would have been used in the 19th Century to print newsletters, posters and flyers like the ones seen throughout the film.
+Aside from the altered studio logos, there are no opening credits and title, except for the beginning of the movie saying "Miramax Films Presents".
+The rest of the credits and the title are at the end of the movie.
+The title of the film is made up of pieces of type that would have been used in the 19th Century to print newsletters, posters, and flyers like the ones seen throughout the film.
 See more »

 198 of 271 people found this review helpful.